euphroshub/ubuntu-20.04-change-gdm-background/README.md

 # ubuntu-20.04-change-gdm-background

 This script automates the process of setting an image in the GNOME Display Manager 3 background which comes by default with Ubuntu version 20.04 Focal Fossa.
+Also made the change to make it work on Pop_OS!
+20.04

 ## Warning

-This script wont work with any older version of Ubuntu because they have a different way of dealing with gdm settings.
+This script wont work with any older version of Ubuntu or Pop_OS! because they have a different way of dealing with gdm settings.

 It also won't work if your system is set to a custom gdm3 theme.
 You will have to reset to the default configuration of gdm3 before using the script.

-This tool was made specifically to work with Ubuntu 20.04 as it now bundles all configuration files inside a .gresource file.
+This tool was made specifically to work with Ubuntu 20.04 and Pop_OS!
+20.04 as it now bundles all configuration files inside a .gresource file.

 If you are going to set an image file that has spaces in its file name or folders, remember to